 Family faculty are programs to interact with future professionals, and include:

 Parent Panel Class presentations.
-Parents can participate on panels of 3 family members presenting their experiences to undergraduate and graduate classes in UVM Education and Health Sciences (nursing, physical therapy, communications) courses, and at Saint Michael’s College.
+Parents can participate on panels of 3 family members presenting their experiences to undergraduate and graduate classes in UVM Education and Health Sciences (nursing, physical therapy, communications) courses.
 Each parent speaks for 20 minutes.
 Daytime and evening classes are held on campus.
 Parking covered. $50 stipend.

 Professionalism, Communication, Reflection (PCR) class.
 First-Year Medical Students meet in groups of eight with a faculty member and a parent for an introduction to family-centered care.
 Meeting 4-5:30 early in the fall semester, a brief orientation and follow-up are included.
 Parents share their family’s experience of having a child with special needs, and their perceptions of healthcare for 45 minutes.
 UVM Medical Education Building. $50 stipend.